b-m-f/WirtBot/Website/content/documentation/setup.md

 ```

 in your `docker-compose.yml` file.
 This will directly bind the Host ports to the container and in addition the WireGuard interface will be created directly on the host as well.

+**This also means that your host could talk to the network.
+But no routing is setup and this needs to be done manually if that is desired**

 ### Mounting the configuration files to the host